 A chronological presentation of veterans’ inspirational and poignant stories, their photographs, uniforms, as well as souvenirs and spoils of war.
 Dating from the Civil War to present day, the exhibit pays homage to local servicemen and women.
 The home front during World War II is also interpreted.

-The museum actively gathers veterans’ stories and plans to feature new stories in the future.
-If you or your family members are past or current Park County residents and have stories to contribute, please click Veteran’s Form for a downloadable page you can complete and return.
+The museum actively gathers veterans’ stories and adds new components to its military exhibit every other year.
+If you or your family members are past or current Park County residents and have stories to contribute, please click Veteran's Form for a downloadable page you can complete and return.

 Located in the Pioneer Room.